" "

 Definition: A conscious disregard of substantial and unjustifiable risk.

-This is where medical malpractice cases often arise.
+This is often where significant patient harm occurs that can lead to medical malpractice, because it can violate the Duty of Care.
 Reckless behavior represents a willful violation of rules, putting patient safety at significant risk.

 Examples of Reckless Behavior: